 The In Response to the Archive screening will be followed by a panel discussion with the participating artists.
 The discussion will be an opportunity for artists to expand on their films and practice.
 We will also explore what it means to engage with the archive through contemporary filmmaking.

-Hope is a visual anthropologist from Manchester, UK.
+- Hope Strickland is a visual anthropologist from Manchester, UK.
 Her forthcoming projects are concerned with an experimental approach to exploring avenues for black agency within audio-visual media.

 This Q&A will be hosted on Zoom and the In Response to the Archive programme is available to watch online as part of the HOME Artist Film Weekender from Thu 3 Dec – Sun 6 Dec.

 Image credit: Returning the Gaze: I ga gee you what you lookin for, dir.
 Tamika Galanis, 2018